-ENG 210 - ADVANCED COMPOSITION .....
-3 CR
+ENG 210 - ADVANCED COMPOSITION.....3 CR

 Helps students refine skills in writing non-fiction prose.
-Guides development of individual voice and style.
-Introduces procedures for publication.
-Prerequisite: A grade of "C" or better in ENG 112 or approval by the English department head.
+Guides students in the development of individual voice and style.
+Introduces procedures for publication in an electronic environment and composing and producing alphabetic, visual, aural, and/or digital texts.
+ENG 210 has been designated as a "writing intensive" course according to standards developed by the English department.
+Prerequisite: ENG 112 with a grade of "C" or better.
 Lecture 3 hours per week.